Deathburgerz013/HOLO-Invariant/docs/7_12_Canyon_To_Ai.md

 The spine allowed me ro realize it.
 Compartment brackets in code allow for the next instance to determine on check.

+Gpt stated this should be added :

+Don’t add the next mechanism until the current one survives transfer.

+As a human I realize we are always self correcting to survive.